jamband/songclip/README.md

 ## Requirements
 * Mac OSX

+## Install
+Download the songclip.sh and put in directory any.

 ## Usage
 Sets a CLIP_FILE variable. the title will be save in this file. e.g. .bash_profile, etc...